Passover: Maror

 Maror (bitter herbs) symbolizes the bitterness of slavery in Egypt.
 The following verse from the Torah underscores that symbolism: "And they embittered (Hebrew: וימררו ve-yimareru) their lives with hard labor, with mortar and with bricks and with all manner of labor in the field; any labor that they made them do was with hard labor" (Exodus 1:14).

 Four cups of wine

 There is a Rabbinic requirement that four cups of wine are to be drunk during the seder meal.
 This applies to both men and women.
 The Mishnah says (Pes.
-10:1) that even the poorest man in Israel has an obligation to drink.
+10:1) that even the poorest man in Israel must drink.
 Each cup is connected to a different part of the seder: the first cup is for Kiddush, the second cup is connected with the recounting of the Exodus, the drinking of the third cup concludes Birkat Hamazon and the fourth cup is associated with Hallel.
-A fifth cup of wine is poured near the end of the seder for Eliyahu HaNavi, a symbol of the future redemption, which is left un-touched.
+A fifth cup of wine is poured near the end of the seder for the prophet Elijah, a symbol of the future redemption, which is left un-touched.